Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-1/readme.md

 Here is the code that your solution will be based on:

-Assignment Repo: https://github.com/a-teaching-goose/2022-342-sprint-1 (Homework submission without using this provided code will receive 0 point)
+Assignment Repo: https://github.com/a-teaching-goose/2022-342-sprint-1 (not using this repo will result in 0 point)

 General requirements (VERY IMPORTANT)
 - Do not create any new file or delete existing file in the repo.
 The grader bot checks for this.